SAFETY AT CAMP THREE R's

-- We have set up the camp areas to facilitate social distancing during activities, mealtimes and washroom use.
+- We have set up the areas to facilitate social distancing during activities, mealtimes and washroom use.
 This has to be and will be regulated by the Public Health's guidelines.
 One child to a table/desk.

-- MASKS will and must be worn by staff and campers.
+- MASKS will and must be worn by staff and participants.
 You can provide your child with a mask or disposable ones can be provided by the camp.
 Reusable masks MUST be washed or changed daily before using it the next day on camp site.

-- All resources, games, and any items that campers come in contact with are sanitized and cleaned daily and in between use.
+- All resources, games, and any items that campers come in contact with are sanitized and cleaned daily and in between use

-- Chairs, desks, tables, counters are sanitized daily and in between use.
+- Chairs, desks, tables, counters are sanitized daily and in between use

 - Disposable table covers will be used and changed daily for meal times

 - Bathrooms are cleaned daily, and between use by staff and participants

 - All participants and staff will wash their hands before and after meals, after all group activities, upon entering camp area and before leaving camp site.
 Numerous research have proven and continues to present evidence that hand washing is still the number one effective practice for infection control(preventing spread of germs)

 - All campers are given a personal pouch with their own personal tools for daily use.